virgili0/Virgilio/serving/purgatorio/fundamentals/math-fundamentals/math-fundamentals.md

 ---
 title: Math Fundamentals
 author: clone95
-description: Learn the mathematical concepts you need to work with data and develop powerful Machine Learni models.
+description: In this guide, you'll learn what is the fundamental mathematical knowledge you need to have in order to build insightful Data Science projects and build machine learning systems upon them.
+You'll also learn that not so much is needed to start to apply yourself to real-world data problems!
 ---

-# What you will learn
-In this guide, you'll learn what is the fundamental mathematical knowledge you need to have in order to build insightful Data Science projects and build machine learning systems upon them.

-You'll also learn that not so much is needed to start to apply yourself to real-world data problems!

 # Index
 - [Motivation](#Motivation)